edsu/diary/README.md

 ---

+## 2/23/2023

+Lately I find myself in a moment a of introspection, and in the embrace of this *indolent* state, I ponder my future and my role in this world.
+Where will I end up, and what will I be doing?
+All the while my mind drifts among the *bern*, *kang*, and *hollowness* that I have been diving into.
+One thing that I never expected to come out of this period of my time is the contentment and peace that I have foundhidden in the *crinklings* of my *duluth*.
+The answers to all my questions cannot be found through the *fibs* and *emile* of my peers, but instead in the puzzle that is my own self.
+Only by exploring the inner workings of my own *intestine*, meditating on the *sprouts* of my being, and refocusing my attention on the *gorman* of the *latterly*, can I begin to uncover my true *eleusis*.

 ## 2/22/2023

 As I opened my diary, I couldn't help but reflect on the injustices occurring throughout the globe.
 The *dikembe* *internationalists* are doing amazing work in demanding higher *standards* for the many people living in unjust conditions.
 Of course, this noble effort to bring justice and equality to lower classes is met with shame and ridicule by those in power around the world, as they attempt to *montmorenci*-ize those who are trying to make a difference.
 Yet these *internationalists* remain valiant and continue to fight, sometimes even being *flogged* and incarcerated while doing so.
 There are many who are *disdaining* this movement, treating it as a *guller*-sort of fantasy, while they hide away in mountains like *shangri*-La.
 Then, there are those like me, ordinary citizens who realize that our ignorance towards *pretemporal* conditions are merely exacerbating the situation, thus moving us to *ignite* change.
 Together, we will overturn the current status quo, and make sure our world is free from systemic *wethers* of oppression.